 Mykki -- I suggested to the i-D team that we should shoot him so it's not just him standing right there.
 It was cool to have him.
 He epitomises those ideals.

 There's a real sense of family around the brand.
 How did you all meet?

 I met Luke at college but it's a mix of finds, from agencies like French model Yannick Konan to chance meetings in social spaces and my family too, my niece is involved.
 Then one guy, Nkuley Masemola -- the guy wearing the zebra print dress -- DMd me and was like "Rich, please, anything."
 Then I connected with him with i-D and we learnt his incredible story as well (in Episode Three of Out of This World).

 Finally, if readers take one thing away from this campaign what would you want it to be and why?

 It's a collection of beautiful images, shot in spaces that any South African can relate to but presented in a childlike way.
 It references a five-year-old's party more than anything else.
 It's fun, celebratory, happy.
 Why?
 As much joy as the township gave me, there are a lot of problems as well and I wanted to shift the negative narrative.
 Often, shoots focus on the negative side and then slot in this beautiful model.
 And it's like, what are you trying to do, what are you trying to say, what are you going to give back to the families?
-For my campaigns, it's about respecting this colorful world, showing the positive, sharing the excitement and the beauty.
+For my campaigns, it's about respecting this colourful world, showing the positive, sharing the excitement and the beauty.